Trillick: Early history

 The new town lost no time in writing its name into history.
 Being on the direct route from Dublin to Derry and within striking distance of the strong Enniskilling base at Enniskillen, Trillick became an important post during the Jacobite wars.
 From 1629, the planters were being trained in the use of firearms by Charles Bastard of Drumdran, while the natives, including members of the O'Neill clan on the run, were being trained by agents of Phelim O'Neill of Caledon.
 In 1641 O'Neill had garrisons at Golan and Liffer, while the planters had garrisons at Castle and Corkhill.
-Both sides had victories over the other here in 1641 and both sides were strengthened in 1642, when General Munroe arrived to bolster the royalist forces and Owen Roe O'Neill came to lead the Irish insurrection.
+Both sides had victories over the other here in 1641 and both sides were strengthened in 1642, when General Munroe arrived to bolster the royalist forces and Eoghan Ruadh Uí Néill came to lead the Irish insurrection.
 In 1689 the Jacobite garrison here was for a time under the command of King James' son, the Duke of Berwick.
 After lifting the siege of Derry, King William's army billeted at Trillick on its way back to Enniskillen in August 1689.